calliope-project/calliope/docs/examples/milp/index.md

 ---

+!!! info "Where to go next"
-To try loading and solving the model yourself, see the accompanying notebook [here][running-the-milp-example-model]
+    To try loading and solving the model yourself, move on to the accompanying notebook [here][running-the-milp-example-model].